kkdsdesilva/eda-for-gdp-dataset/README.md

 # eda for gdp dataset

+## Data Collection:
- We use EDA for the GDP by Country dataset imported from Kaggle.
+ We use EDA for the GDP by Country dataset and the World Population dataset imported from Kaggle.